A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Performance of Taylor expansion

 \section{Performance of Taylor expansion}

-To speed up our fitting, we use a third-order Taylor expansion around a set of grid points to evaluate both the model power spectra and the \textit{ShapeFit} parameters given a set of cosmological parameters.
-Here, we test whether the implementation of the Taylor expansion introduces any bias in our constraints on the cosmological parameters by changing the grid resolution used for pre-computing our models.
-The smaller grid size shrinks \(\Delta \ln{(10^{10} A_s)}\) from \(0.25\) to \(0.05\), \(\Delta h\) from \(0.03\) to \(0.015\), \(\Delta \omega_{\mathrm{cdm}}h^2\) from \(0.01\) to \(0.0025\), \(\Delta \omega_bh^2\) from 0.001 to 0.0004, and \(\Delta w\) from 0.075 to 0.05.
-Fitting to the $25\times$ reduced covariance matrix to provide a much more rigorous test, Fig.~\ref{fig:Taylor_DE} illustrates that the grid size used for the Taylor expansion does not affect the constraints on the cosmological parameters in the $w$CDM model.
+To speed up our fitting, we use a third-order Taylor expansion around a set of grid points to evaluate the model power spectra and the \textit{ShapeFit} parameters given a set of cosmological parameters.
+For the \(\Lambda\)CDM case, Ref. \citep{Colas_2020} has done extensive tests on the Taylor expansion emulator with \textsc{PyBird}.
+Therefore, in this work, we focus on testing the implementation of the Taylor expansion for the \(w\)CDM and \(o\)CDM models.
+We fit the $25\times$ reduced covariance matrix to the mean of the LRG mocks to provide a much more rigorous test, Fig.~\ref{fig:Taylor_DE} and Fig.~\ref{fig:Taylor_omegak} illustrate that the grid size of the Taylor expansion does not affect the constraints on the cosmological parameters in the $w$CDM model and the \(o\)CDM model.